gduda/devoxx-wallboards/README.md

 - Install [nodejs] [1]
  - It comes with [npm] [2]
-- Have a look to [yeoman] [3]: it helps to scallfold an angular project with best practices
+- Have a look to [yeoman] [3]: it helps to scaffold an angular project with best practices
 - [sudo] npm install -g yo grunt-cli bower generator-angular generator-karma

 #Setup project env